codewithmsunke/Intune-Autopilot-Hash-Import-Tool/README.md

 ## Prerequisites

 - Windows 10/11 or Windows Server
-- PowerShell 5.1 or later
+- PowerShell 5.1 or later (PowerShell 7+ / pwsh is supported but the GUI requires Windows PowerShell / WPF)
 - Internet connectivity
 - Azure AD App Registration (see setup below)
 - Intune Administrator or equivalent role